 Then, in Agorapulse, you can set up a default time slot for each day of the week.
 That way, when you add your posts to your queue, it’s automatically assigned to the best time for that day.

-Another platform that promises to centralize the scheduling of your social networks is Autogrammer, which offers a free seven-day trial.
+Another platform that promises to centralize your social networks’ scheduling is Autogrammer, which offers a free seven-day trial.

 It’s much faster to get started with Autogrammer than Agorapulse.
 Once you’re in, you can add your social network accounts from the menu on the right or from the green button in the middle.